Skip to main content

 • Cisco Duo

-SAML 2.0 is on the roadmap but not yet supported for sign-in.
-If your IdP only speaks SAML, reach out.
-We can often expose an OIDC endpoint on the same IdP.
+SAML 2.0 is on the roadmap but is not yet supported for sign-in.
+If your identity provider only supports SAML, please contact Invent support.
+Most commercial identity providers can also expose an OIDC endpoint, and we can usually help you enable it.